opea-project/Enterprise-RAG/src/comps/guardrails/llm_guard_input_guardrail/README.md

  - [PromptInjection](https://llm-guard.com/input_scanners/prompt_injection/)

 ### Configuration via environmental variables
-The OPEA LLM Guard Input Guardrail Microservice configuration is specified in the [impl/microservice/.env](impl/microservice/.env) file.
+The LLM Guard Input Guardrail Microservice configuration is specified in the [impl/microservice/.env](impl/microservice/.env) file.
 You can adjust these settings by modifying this dotenv file or exporting environmental variables as parameters to the container/pod.
 Each scanner can be configured in the .env file.
 Enabled scanners are executed sequentially.
 The environmental variables that are required for default run of particular scanner have values provided in .env file.
 Without providing them scanner will not work.
 The variables that do not have any values are optional, and without providing any values default values will be passed to scanner constructor.

 ### Anonymize scanner
 Detailed description of the scanner can be found in [LLM Guard documentation for Anonymize scanner](https://llm-guard.com/input_scanners/anonymize/)